 Two-Level Channel (Manufacturer to Wholesaler to Retailer to Customer)

-Wholesalers buy the bulk from the manufacturers, breaks it down into small packages and sells them to retailers who eventually sell it to the end customers.
-Goods which are durable, standardised and somewhat inexpensive and whose target audience isn’t limited to a confined area use two-level channel of distribution.
+Wholesalers buy the bulk from the manufacturers, break it down into small packages and sell them to retailers who eventually sell them to the end customers.
+Goods that are durable, standardised and somewhat inexpensive and whose target audience isn’t limited to a confined area use two-level channel of distribution.

 Three-Level Channel (Manufacturer to Agent to Wholesaler to Retailer to Customer)

-Three level channel of distribution involves an agent besides the wholesaler and retailer who assists in selling goods.
-These agents come handy when goods need to move quickly into the market soon after the order is placed.
-They are given the duty to handle the product distribution of a specified area or district in return of a certain percentage commission.
+Three-level channel of distribution involves an agent besides the wholesaler and retailer who assists in selling goods.
+These agents come in handy when goods need to move quickly into the market soon after the order is placed.
+They are given the duty to handle the product distribution of a specified area or district in return for a certain percentage of commission.

-Manufacturers opt for three-level marketing channel when the userbase is spread all over the country and the demand of the product is very high.
+Manufacturers opt for a three-level channel when the userbase is spread all over the country and the demand for the product is very high.

-When a manufacturer uses more than one marketing channel simultaneously to reach the end user, he is said to be using the dual distribution strategy.
+When a manufacturer uses more than one distribution channel simultaneously to reach the end-user, he is said to be using the dual distribution strategy.
 They may open their own showrooms to sell the product directly while at the same time use internet marketplaces and other retailers to attract more customers.